 The activists who threw soup on Van Gogh’s painting testified in court | How the case continues

-Two young activists testified this Saturday before a British court, after this Friday they threw tomato soup on the painting The sunflowers the Vincent Van Goghat the National Gallery in London, in protest at the oil and gas development projects announced by the British Government.
+Two young activists testified this Saturday before a British court, following this Friday they threw tomato soup on the painting The sunflowers the Vincent Van Goghat the National Gallery in London, in protest at the oil and gas development projects announced by the British Government.

 Anna Holland, 20, and Phoebe Plummer, 21, have pleaded not guilty appearing before District Judge Tan Irkam, who released them on bail to await their trial on 13 December in London.